fivetran/dbt_workday/models/docs.md

 {% docs ethnicity_code %}  The code representing the ethnicity of the individual. {% enddocs %}

+{% docs ethnicity_codes %}  String aggregation of all ethnicity codes associated with an individual. {% enddocs %}

 {% docs ethnicity_id %} The identifier associated with the ethnicity. {% enddocs %}

 {% docs exclude_from_head_count %} Flag indicating whether the position is excluded from headcount. {% enddocs %}